-Accounting - Maintains compliance with policies, procedures, practices, and the law with regard to finances and generally accepted accounting principles (GAAP).
+Accounting - Maintains compliance with policies, procedures, practices, and the law with regard to finances and GAAP.
 Accounting functions are performed for the State Bar as well as associated law-related entities such as the Access to Justice Fund, Bar Foundation, and Client Protection Fund.
 Separate accounting and reporting functions are also performed for internal departments including sections, committees, divisions, Judges and Lawyers Assistance Program, and Minimum Continuing Legal Education.